barumau/pandunia/english/109_jumla_bina.md

 ## Content clauses

+A content clause is a subordinate clause that provides content that is commented or referred to by its main clause.
+In Pandunia they are typically introduced with the conjunction **ki**.

+**mi sabe ki tu si dosti.**
+– I know that you are a friend.
+**yemon fikir ki mimon le chuti.**
+– They think that we have left.

 A content clause can be placed before or after the clause that talks about it.
+The demonstrative
+**go**
+points to the following content clause and
+**la**
-The demonstrative **go** points to the following phrase, and **ni** points to the previous one.
+points to the previous one.

-**go si bari, mi le no vide yemon.**
+**go si bari, ki mi le no vide yemon.**
-– This is important: I haven't seen them.
+– _It_ is important _that I haven't seen them_.
-**pan jen be egal sana, ni fate si klar.**
+**ki pan jen be sana ka par, la si klar.**
-– All people are created equal; that fact is clear.
+– _That all people are created as equals_; _it_ is clear.

+The content clause marker
+**ki**
+can be combined to the prepositions in order to construct conjunctions of cause and purpose.

+**do ki**
+– so that, in order that, with the result that
+**ze ki**
+– because, for the reason that

+**mi duku ni buku _do ki_ mi transe la teste.**
+– I read this book so that I will pass the test.
+**mi le transe la teste _ze ki_ mi duku la buku.**
+– I have passed the test because I read the book.

 --------------------------------------------------------------------------------